Medication Management For Seniors

 #3 – Meet Regularly With Your Doctor

-In order to avoid serious conditions and potentially costly ER visits, regularly consult your doctor on your medication regimen.
-If you add an OTC medication, vitamins, or another prescription to your regiment, always consult your primary care physician.
+In order to avoid serious conditions and potentially costly emergency room visits, regularly consult your doctor on your medication regimen.
+If you add an over-the-counter medication, vitamins, or another prescription to your regiment, always consult your primary care physician.

 #4 – Stick With One Pharmacy